 GeneCards Summary for CHRM5 Gene

 CHRM5 (Cholinergic Receptor, Muscarinic 5) is a Protein Coding gene.
-Diseases associated with CHRM5 include cannabis dependence and schizophrenia.
 Among its related pathways are Signaling by GPCR and Regulation of actin cytoskeleton.
-GO annotations related to this gene include phosphatidylinositol phospholipase C activity and G-protein coupled acetylcholine receptor activity.
+GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for CHRM5 Gene

 The muscarinic acetylcholine receptor mediates various cellular responses, including inhibition of adenylate cyclase, breakdown of phosphoinositides and modulation of potassium channels through the action of G proteins.
 Primary transducing effect is Pi turnover